 The Light and Shadow Tarot is a black and white deck symbolising contrast and balance, and inspired by a number of spiritual traditions, including Native American, African, East Indian and Medieval European.

 The Light Visions Tarot is a unique and whimsical play on tarot symbolism, with 79 cards hard-drawn to resemble woodblock prints.
 Each suit also makes a continuous panorama when all cards are lined up.
-While already available as a majors-only set from the artist, the limited edition, complete deck is available for pre-order.
+A stunning deck that was available in a limited edition of 500, now unfortunately sold out.

 The Marielisa Leboroni Tarot has woodblock print illustrations of its own style in dark ink on light paper.
 This is the 78 card black and white edition of the Italian deck that was previously printed as 22 cards in colour.